 A traditional water heater, or a tank water heater, preheats about 30-50 gallons of water at a time.
 As all the warm water is used, it begins to refill again.

-Tankless water heaters use a gas or electric heat source to warm up the water on-demand, making it much more convenient as you won’t have to wait for water to heat up again once emptied.
+Tankless water heaters use a gas or electric heat source to warm up the water on-demand, making it much more convenient as you won’t have to wait for water to heat up again once the water heater has emptied.

 Traditional (tank water heater) Pros